 Entries should be well matched specimens, not overripe, straight, even shaped with blunt ends.
 Colour should be dark green, surface smooth or warted (according to cultivar).
 No oil or polish should be applied.
 Flesh should be thick, tender and crisp.
-Stems should trimmed to 1/4 in.
+Stems should be trimmed to 7mm (1/4 in.).